 A basic ‘art and design kit’ will cost approximately £100 but you may well already have much of the equipment required so check with us first.
 Also, although we have extensive dedicated digital design studios (PC and MAC) for you to undertake your coursework you may wish to bring your own digital devices, again check with us first before making a purchase.

 How would you describe the BA(Hons) Surface Pattern Design programme here at SCA?

 “Surface Pattern is an exciting, challenging and diverse course.
 Being taught so many techniques gives you the opportunity to really find your specialism and run with it.
 The Tutors are incredibly supportive in helping you to reach your full potential and enjoy doing so and the studio becomes a 2nd home - full of colour, pattern & laughter.
 I found it immensely inspiring.”

-What was your favourite part of the Surface Pattern course at Swansea?
+What was your favorite part of the Surface Pattern course at Swansea?

 “The community atmosphere of working in the studio - I didn't see this at any other University.

 The broad variety of workshops and skills to be learnt.

 Working on live briefs with external companies as it gave the course that realistic element to how life could be post uni.”

 “Everything that’s taught on the undergraduate course lays the foundation for the industry.
 You learn skills that you will use for the rest of your career.”